 So while states are now broadly required to permit same-sex adoption, cases still crop up and certain restrictions still remain.
 The following is a discussion of same-sex adoption cases in the United States.

 State Laws Against Adoption by Gays and Lesbians

 In this case, a foster parent sought to adopt his two foster sons.
 Though he was found to be a fit parent, his application was denied solely because Florida law prohibited adoption by homosexuals.
-The court found that there was no rational basis for a blanket exclusion of homosexuals.
+The court found that there was no rational basis for this blanket exclusion.
 Florida's Department of Children and Families no longer considers sexual orientation as a factor in determining fitness to adopt.

-State Polices Against Adoption by Gays, Lesbians or Unmarried Couples
+State Polices Against Adoption by Gays, Lesbians, or Unmarried Couples

-Second Parent Adoptions
+Same-Sex Adoption Cases: Second Parent Adoptions

 In the case of In Re: Adoption of K.R.S., a lesbian couple who had been married in California sought to obtain a second parent adoption for the biological child of one partner.
 The Alabama Court of Civil Appeals denied their request, finding that Alabama law would not recognize the couple's marriage and thus the partner could not adopt as a stepparent.

 Recognition of Adoptions in Other States

 Since adoptions are court orders, states are required to recognize them under the Full Faith and Credit Clause of the Constitution.
 In Russell v.
 Bridgens, a woman who had adopted a child with her partner in Pennsylvania sought child support after their separation.
 The Nebraska Supreme Court found that the Full Faith and Credit Clause required the court to acknowledge the adoption performed in Pennsylvania, even though Nebraska prohibited same-sex adoption.